deep-reinforcement-learning-book/deep-reinforcement-learning-book.github.io/index.md

 * Ruitong Huang - Borealis AI

 ## News
-* 06-18-2021: The book (Chinese version) is officially published!
+* 06-18-2021: The book (Chinese version) is published!
-* 06-22-2020: The book (English version) is officially published via Springer Nature!
+* 06-22-2020: The book (English version) is published via Springer Nature!
 * 03-25-2020: The book is set to publish in July, 2020.
 Stay tuned!